About Laparoscopic Gastric Bypass Surgery

 The result of gastric bypass surgery is that you will feel full more quickly than when your stomach was its original size.
 This reduces the amount of food you eat and the calories consumed.
 Bypassing part of the intestine also results in fewer calories being absorbed.
 It is important to remember surgery may require you to make several changes in how you eat, such as eating only a few ounces of food at a time because the surgery creates a much smaller stomach.

 Benefits of laparoscopic gastric bypass surgery include shorter recovery time, lower risk of a hernia or infection and less scarring than traditional open surgery*.
-If you think you are a candidate for gastric bypass, fill out the form on the right and we’ll help you schedule your free initial consultation.
+If you think you are a candidate for gastric bypass, fill out the form on the right and we’ll help you schedule your initial consultation.